 substances build up in the inner lining of the arteries, forming a material

 called plaque.
-Over time, plaque buildup narrows the artery and blocks blood
+Over time, plaque buildup may narrow the artery and limit blood

 flow through it.

 Coronary artery disease is atherosclerosis in the heart (coronary)